 Reinforce final outlines

-- Trace over key edges and details with a fineliner or darker pencil.
+- Trace the key edges with a fineliner or a darker pencil, but keep small interior details lighter.

 - Vary line weight—thicker lines for silhouettes, thinner lines for fine details.